rozek/reactive-scriptable-components/README.md

   })
 ```

-if you have more of them.
+if you want to map more of them.

 Please, keep in mind, that you may have to _parse_ given attributes before they can be assigned to state variables.
 Typical "parsers" include: